volkansahin45/Spring-Boot-Example/README.md

 # Spring-Boot-Example
 CRUD operations on Movie object with Spring Boot with on-memory data

-## Prerequisites

-You need to have Tomcat Server for running application

 ## Running

 Open application with your favorite IDE

-Setup Tomcat

 Run the application